hortonworks/cloudbreak/docs/openstack_cb_shell.md

 stack node --REMOVE  --instanceGroup host_group_slave_1 --adjustment -2
 ```

+### Upscaling and downscaling a cluster
-You can also upscale or downscale your cluster:
+You can also upscale or downscale your selected cluster:
 ```
 cluster node --ADD --hostgroup host_group_slave_1 --adjustment 2
 ```